s-gv/orangeforum/README.md

 Commands
 --------

-- `-help`.
-Show a list of all commands and options.
+- `-help`: Show a list of all commands and options.
-- `-migrate`.
-Migrate the database.
+- `-migrate`: Migrate the database.
 Run this once after updating the orangeforum binary (or when starting afresh).
-- `-createsuperuser`.
-Create a super admin.
+- `-createsuperuser`: Create a super admin.
-- `-createuser`.
-Create a new user with no special privileges.
+- `-createuser`: Create a new user with no special privileges.
-- `-changepasswd`.
-Change password of a user.
+- `-changepasswd`: Change password of a user.
-- `-deletesessions`.
-Drop all sessions and log out all users.
+- `-deletesessions`: Drop all sessions and log out all users.